About W. Bartley Hildreth

 Throughout his career, Dr. Hildreth promoted educational excellence, built productive teams, managed large budgets in concert with many stakeholders, met strategic targets, and worked effectively with academic, business, political, and civic leaders in a variety of settings.
 In his leadership positions, Dr. Hildreth was successful in cultivating support from main street entrepreneurs and world-class corporate leaders as well as elected officials.

-William Bartley Hildreth holds a doctor of philosophy in public administration (Ph.D.) degree from the University of Georgia in 1979, a masters in public administration (MPA) from Auburn University at Montgomery in 1974, and a bachelors of arts degree in political science (B.A.) from the University of Alabama in 1971.
+William Bartley Hildreth received a bachelors of arts degree in political science (B.A.) from the University of Alabama in 1971, a masters in public administration (M.P.A.) from Auburn University at Montgomery in 1974, and a doctor of philosophy in public administration (Ph.D.) degree from the University of Georgia in 1979.
 He is a Bama sports fan who married an equally devoted Auburn graduate/fan, despite both having UGA advanced degrees.

-Bart served as an officer in the U.S. Air Force and his father was a World War II B-17 pilot, crew leader and P.O.W.
+Bart served as a commissioned officer in the U.S. Air Force and his father was a World War II B-17 pilot, crew leader and P.O.W.